mtec-TUB/pillow/README.md

 The steps that are performed during processing depend heavily on your [config.yaml](/config.yaml).
 If you keep it as the default, the following will be applied (see [process_dataset.py](/process_dataset.py) and [processor.py](/psg_processing/core/processor.py)):

 - the configuration file [config.yaml](/config.yaml) is loaded and checked for correct parameters
-- all PSG files with matching extension (dataset.file_extension) are automatically detected and processed sequentially
+- all PSG files with matching extension (dataset.file_extension) are automatically detected and processed in parallel
 - the annotations are loaded (param: use_annot) either from a seperate corresponding annotation file or from the input PSG file itself (if no matching annotation is found, the PSG file is skipped)
 - annotation file is checked for timing consistency, label violations and start time
 - all available channels inside PSG file are processed sequentially